 Any white space immediately preceding the end of line shall not be significant.

-The order of occurrence of mandatory and optional KVN assignments shall be fixed as shown in the tables in sections 3, 4, and 5 that describe the OPM, OMM, and OEM keywords.
+The order of occurrence of mandatory and optional KVN assignments shall be fixed as shown in the tables in sections 3, 4, 5 and 6 that describe the OPM, OMM, OEM and OCM keywords.

 Values